 LET THE KIDS PLAY, WITHOUT CORRECTING THEM CONSTANTLY.

 When playing it is not necessary for the young football player to know exactly the specific learning purposes.
 Knowing the learning aims is always important for the coach but not for the player.

 The player should frequently have the possibility to "play", or "play just for fun, without necessarily having any specific learning as a main objective".
 We should not forget that one essential part of the game is its unpredictability.
 This explains why the game is so fascinating for kids.
 As Buytendik said: "Each game starts with a movement, which consequence is not completely predictable and which therefore has an element of surprise".

 We should give children the opportunity to explore and to discover through "playing", to infect them with the creativity shown by their teammates and opponents and without having the coach interceding frequently.
 By correcting from the start we expose the young player to an intensive pressure.
 Being stressed is a contradiction to the development of creativity.

 Friedrich Schiller states perfectly, with the following words, the vital meaning of playing games for the human being: "The human feels and behaves like a human when he plays" "The talent develops in a repetitive confrontation of many players in a small limited field, whilst the regular football field creates fatigue and limits the fantasy, creativity and burst of speed of the young players" - Dante Panzieri

-4. HAVE THE POSSIBILITY OF PLAYING IN ALL POSITIONS AND IN REDUCED SPACES.
+HAVE THE POSSIBILITY OF PLAYING IN ALL POSITIONS AND IN REDUCED SPACES.